 Emerging trends and shifts within the transportation and infrastructure sectors are quite literally changing how we get around, how we access critical services, and where we live and work.

-The sharing economy and its accompanying trends in gig work, housing, and transportation are not only changing the type of work that people do, but the built environment itself.
+Global and local shifts in the economy are not only changing the type of work that people do but are impacting the built environment and our communities as well.